bongiozzo/musica_mustdie/output/band_withintemptation.md

 # Within Temptation

-Дискография
-"Enter" 1997, Death Doom
-"The Dance" 1998, Death Doom
-"Mother Earth" 2000, Gothic
-"The Silent Force" 2004, Gothic
-"What Have You Done (single)" 2007, Gothic
-"The Heart of Everything" 2007, Gothic
-"The Unforgiving" 2011, Gothic
-"Grenade [single]" 2012, Gothic
-"Paradise [single]" 2012, Gothic
-"Somebody That I Used To Know [single]" 2012, Gothic "Paradise (What About Us?)"
+doom-death from Holland with female voice

+## Дискография

+### "Enter" 1997, Death Doom

+Restless
+Enter
+Pearls Of Light
+Deep Within
+Grace
+The Gatekeeper
+Blooded
+Candles

+### "The Dance" 1998, Death Doom

+The Dance
+Another Day
+The Other half (of me)
+Remix Restless
+Remix Candles & Pearls of Light

+### "Mother Earth" 2000, Gothic

+Mother Earth          5:29
+Ice Queen             5:20
+Our Farewell          5:18
+Caged                 5:46
+The Promise           8:00
+Never-Ending Story    4:02
+Deceiver Of Fools     7:34
+Intro                 1:05
+Daek Wings            4:14
+In Perfect Harmony    6:58

+### "The Silent Force" 2004, Gothic

+1. Intro
+2. See Who I Am
+3. Jillian (I'd Give My Heart)
+4. Stand My Ground
+5. Pale
+6. Forsaken
+7. Angels
+8. Memories
+9. Aquarius
+10. It's The Fear
+11. Somewhere
+12. Video Stand My Ground

+### "What Have You Done (single)" 2007, Gothic

+1. What Have You Done (single version)
+2. What Have You Done (rock mix)

+"What Have You Done" features a duet with Keith Caputo of LIFE OF AGONY

+### "The Heart of Everything" 2007, Gothic

+1. The Howling 05:32
+2. What Have You Done
+3. Frozen 03:29
+4. The Heart of Everything 05:32
+5. All I Need 04:48
+6. Our Solemn Hour 04:14
+7. Hand of Sorrow
+8. The Cross
+9. Final Destination
+10. Forgiven
+11. The Truth Beneath the Rose

+### "The Unforgiving" 2011, Gothic

+1. Why Not Me
+2. Shot In The Dark
+3. In The Middle Of The Night
+4. Faster
+5. Fire And Ice
+6. Iron
+7. Where Is The Edge?
+8. Sinйad
+9. Lost
+10. Murder
+11. A Demon's Fate
+12. Stairway To The Skies

+The tracklist forms a sentence:
+"Sinйad, why not murder me faster in the middle of the night on the stairway to the skies with iron, fire and ice?
+Don’t get lost it’s your demon’s fate and you know where the edge is, so take that shot in the dark.

+Special edition comes with a bonus DVD:
+1. Faster short film and music performance video
+2. Sinйad short film and music performance video
+3. Shot in the Dark short film and music performance video
+4. Where Is the Edge video
+5. Utopia (feat.
+Chris Jones) video
+6. The Unforgiving the making of the videos, parts 1,2,& 3
+7. The Unforgiving: The Prequel comic photo gallery

+### "Grenade [single]" 2012, Gothic

+1. Grenade (Bruno Mars Cover)  03:37

+### "Paradise [single]" 2012, Gothic

+1. Paradise (Coldplay cover) 03:24

+### "Somebody That I Used To Know [single]" 2012, Gothic

+01. Somebody That I Used To Know (Gotye Cover)

+### "Paradise (What About Us?)"
 2013, Gothic

+1. Paradise (What About Us?) [feat.
+Tarja Turunen] 05:21
+2. Let Us Burn (demo version)  05:38
+3. Silver Moonlight (demo version)  05:14
+4. Dog Days (demo version)  04:56

+EP will include three demos of songs that will appear on the band's sixth studio album.

-"Hydra" 2014, Gothic
+### "Hydra" 2014, Gothic

+1. Let Us Burn  05:13
+2. Dangerous  04:53
+3. And We Run  03:50
+4. Paradise (What About Us?)
+05:22
+5. Edge of the World  04:55
+6. Silver Moonlight  05:17
+7. Covered by Roses  04:48
+8. Dog Days  04:47
+9. Tell Me Why  06:12
+10. Whole World Is Watching  04:03

+The digital premium album, complete with digi-booklet, includes 18 audio tracks and a music video.

+ 11. Radioactive (originally performed by Imagine Dragons)
+ 12. Summertime Sadness (originally performed by Lana del Rey)
+ 13. Let Her Go (originally performed by Passenger)
+ 14. Dirty Dancer (originally performed by Enrique Iglesias)
+ 15. And We Run- evolution track
+ 16. Silver Moonlight – evolution track
+ 17. Covered by Roses – evolution track
+ 18. Tell Me Why – evolution track
+ 19. Paradise (What About Us?) feat.
+Tarja – Music Video (exclusive to iTunes premium version)

 ## Отношения с другими группами